 The internet influenced the telecom industry, moving it away from hardware dependency to a more software-based philosophy, which has ultimately changed the landscape.
-Developers and manufacturers have found cost-effective ways to incorporate the internet of things (IoT) technology into everything from refrigerators to coffee makers, thermostats and smart video intercom door entry, including Voice over Internet Phones (VOIP).
+Developers and manufacturers have found cost-effective ways to incorporate the Internet of things (IoT) technology into everything from refrigerators to coffee makers, thermostats, and smart video intercom door entry, including Voice over Internet Phones (VOIP).

 The hidden value of the internet of things is that it enables two-way communication.
 The ability to send data—a message, for example—paired with the ability to relay data back is essential.
-The internet of things enables analog machines, products and devices with this intelligence—it makes them “smart.”
+The internet of things enables analog machines, products, and devices with this intelligence—it makes them “smart.”
 And smart refers to internet connectivity.

 Trend #3: The Smartphone and Apps

 The first iPhone was released in 2007.
-That was the unofficial start of connecting people with the computer in their pocket.
+That was the unofficial start of connecting people with the computer in their pockets.
 Think of the smartphone as a platform for a portable, connected digital ecosystem.
-It’s a place where software applications can live and be used for entertainment, such as watching your favorite YouTube channel, or practical things like managing your email, calendar, fitness routine or seeing who’s at the front door before you let them in.
+It’s a place where software applications can live and be used for entertainment, such as watching your favorite YouTube channel, or practical things like managing your email, calendar, fitness routine, or seeing who’s at the front door before you let them in.

 The smartphone has also changed human behavior.
 Smartphones supply the hardware that we use for—well, almost everything.
 You may forget your key, but your smartphone?
 Never.
 Think about Gen Z. They are the first generation to have grown up with smartphones.
 They are email averse.
-Their preference for texting likely influenced business team chat services like Slack, Microsoft Teams and others.
+Their preference for texting likely influenced business team chat services like Slack, Microsoft Teams, and others.
 Younger demographics embrace technology wholeheartedly, and they expect digital amenities in the places they choose to live.
-Fast internet, cable, smart thermostats, keyless entry and the ability to issue a virtual key for guests or service people are must-haves for communities who want to attract younger renters.
+Fast internet, cable, smart thermostats, keyless entry, and the ability to issue a virtual key for guests or service people are must-haves for communities that want to attract younger renters.

 The Challenges of Using Legacy Technology for Community Access Management